 What is risk management?

-Risk analysis and risk management is a process that allows individual risk events and overall risk to be understood and managed proactively, optimising success by minimising threats and maximising opportunities.
+Risk analysis and risk management is a process that allows individual risk events and overall risk to be understood and managed proactively, optimising success by minimising threats and maximising opportunities.and outcomes.

 Risk management is focused on anticipating what might not go to plan and putting in place actions to reduce uncertainty to a tolerable level.